easydatapy/easydata/docs/parsers/bool.rst

 .. _`parsers-bool`:

 ============
-Bool Parsers
+Has Parsers
 ============

-Bool
+Has
 ====
-.. autoclass:: easydata.parsers.bool::Bool
+.. autoclass:: easydata.parsers.bool::Has

 Getting Started
 ---------------